iammohitvs/lite-store/README.md

 Lite-store is a simple in-memory data store that is made usable via an HTTP server.
 It is written completely in the C programming language, due to the language's characteristics of being extremely fast, providing efficient control over memory, being lightweight and portable, and most importantly - it is a great language for computer science students to learn system-level concepts.

 This project is built in two parts, like mentioned before.
-An HTTP server that listenes for requests, parses them and sends them along to the in-memory data store to execute the intended queries.
+An HTTP server that listens for requests, parses them and sends them along to the in-memory data store to execute the intended queries.
 The in-memory data store allows you to perform basic CRUD operations to a hash table using name value pairs.
-Creating a name-value pair via a `POST` request, retreiving an already created pair via a `GET` request, or deleting a stored value using a `DELETE` request.
+Creating a name-value pair via a `POST` request, retrieving an already created pair via a `GET` request, or deleting a stored value using a `DELETE` request.
 The guide for usage is available in the [Setup Guide and Working](#setup-guide-and-working) section of the documentation.

 The project, to remain usable at high workloads and remain fault-tolerant, is persistent to disk (non-volatile memory), and executes requests using parallel threading - pthreads.